A Little Piece of Heaven (song)

 "A Little Piece of Heaven" is a song by American heavy metal band Avenged Sevenfold.
 It is the ninth song from their self-titled fourth album.
 Though not released as a single, the song is one of the band's most popular.
-In December, 2007, the song received an animated music video.
+In December 2007, the song received an animated music video.
 The song was written by the band's drummer, Jimmy "The Rev" Sullivan, and features him on dueling lead vocals with M. Shadows.

 Background

-"A Little Piece of Heaven" was written by drummer The Rev. The original version of the song was entitled "Big Bear", which was the name of the cabin the band were staying at when the song was written.
-The "Big Bear" demo featured The Rev doing all the instruments and vocals.
-It was originally intended to be on a Halloween EP, but once the band's Record label heard it, they insisted it be on the album.
+"A Little Piece of Heaven" was written by drummer The Rev. The song's demo was titled "Big Bear", and featured The Rev doing all the instruments and vocals.
+It was originally intended to be on a Halloween EP, but once the band's record label heard it, they insisted it be on the album.

 Lyrics and music

-"A Little Piece of Heaven" is about a man who murders his girlfriend, eats her heart, and rapes her corpse.
-The girlfriend then returns from the dead and does the same to him.
+"A Little Piece of Heaven" is about a man who, fearing that his proposal to her will be rejected, murders his girlfriend.
+He then eats her heart and rapes her corpse.
+The girlfriend then returns from the dead and murders him and eats his heart.
+The man then also comes back from the dead to make things right.
 The two reconcile, get married, and together they begin killing others.

+The song’s introduction interpolates Hungarian Dance No. 5 by Johannes Brahms.

+The National described the song musically as avant-garde metal.
 Songwriter The Rev stated the song was inspired by the works of Danny Elfman and his band Oingo Boingo.
 The band worked with brass and string sections for the song.
-The song is supposedly inspired by Broadway show tunes, in which horns and orchestral strings replaced the band's lead and rhythm guitars.

 Members of the band have compared the song to "an eight-minute movie".

 Music video

-In December 2007, an animated video was made for "A Little Piece of Heaven".
+In December 2007, an animated video directed by Rafa Alcantra was made for "A Little Piece of Heaven".
 The video for the song features a man who, after having his marriage proposal rejected, murders his girlfriend.
-Due to the song's controversial subject matter, Warner Brothers initially only released it to registered MVI users over the internet.
+Due to the song's subject matter, Warner Brothers initially only released it to registered MVI users over the internet.
 However, it was later released to YouTube on October 26, 2009.

-The video was directed by Rafa Alcantra.